themanyone/whisper_dictation/README.md

 ## Usage.

+**Stand-alone Python version.**

 ```shell
 cd whisper_dictation
 ./whisper_dictation.py
 ```

+Refer to the section on [GPU memory usage](#Issues).

 If it complains about missing files, modify `whisper_dictation.py` and, in the first line, set the location of Python to the one inside the virtual environment that works with Whisper-JAX.
 The one you installed everything in.
 The default for our usage is `.venv/bin/python` which should load the correct one.
 But if it doesn't, you can change this to the path of python inside the conda or venv environment.
 Then you don't have to source or activate the virtual environment each time.
 You can just change to the directory and run it.

+Feel free to change the FlaxWhisperPipline language, or use "openai/whisper-large-v2" if your video card can afford having more than 1Gb VRAM tied-up.
+It defaults to `openai/whisper-small.en` which uses around 975MiB VRAM when [optimised for size](#Issues).
+But in fact, we get *fantastic* results even with `openai/whisper-tiny.en` So you might want to go tiny instead.
+Then it might even work with a tiny video card.
+We would be interested to know.

+### Spoken commands and program launchers.

 **Mute button.** There is no mute button.
 Say "pause dictation" to turn off text generation.
 It will keep listening to commands.
 Say "resume dictation", or "Computer, type this out" to have it start typing again.
 Say "stop listening" or "stop dictation" to quit the program entirely.
 You could configure a button to mute your mic, but that is no longer necessary and beyond the scope of this program.

-Feel free to change the FlaxWhisperPipline language, or use "openai/whisper-large-v2" if your video card can afford having more than 1Gb VRAM tied-up.
-It defaults to `openai/whisper-small.en` which uses around 975MiB VRAM when [optimised for size](#Issues).
-But in fact, we get *fantastic* results even with `openai/whisper-tiny.en` So you might want to go tiny instead.
-Then it might even work with a tiny video card.
-We would be interested to know.

-### Spoken commands and program launchers.

 The computer responds to commands.
 You can also call him Peter.